SoundPoolpublic class SoundPool extends Object The SoundPool class manages and plays audio resources for applications.

 }

-offset offset to the start of the sound
+binary.
+The offset specifies the offset from the start of the file

 return _load(fd, offset, length, priority);